- Netflix – Exemplar blueprint for Cloud Native Computing

 In a VentureBeat article the author envisions ‘the future of enterprise tech’.

 Instead they are moving to ‘web scale IT’ via on demand rental of containers, commodity hardware and NoSQL databases, but critically it’s not just about swapping out the infrastructure components.
+By further embracing software architecture principles like Microservices and high frequency Continuous Deployment practices an organization can go fully Cloud Native.

 Cloud Migration Best Practices